 Login through Azure Active Directory

 SigningHub gives you an option to use your Microsoft Azure Active Directory credentials to log into SigningHub.
-In this case, you don't even need to have a SigningHub ID, as your account will be used for SigningHub authentication.
+In this case, you don't even need to have a SigningHub ID, as your Azure Active Directory account will be used for SigningHub authentication.
 However, logging in through your Azure Active Directory credentials for the first time, will take you to the registration screen and display your Azure Active Directory (email address) for new registration.
 After registration, you can easily log in through your Azure Active Directory credentials.

 Go to the SigningHub login screen.